makeandship/keycloak-theme-govuk/README.md

     It doesn’t matter what e-mail address you add, as all e-mails will be caught by MailDev.
 But you do need to add one, otherwise Keycloak will not send e-mails for this account.

+    > At this point server sent verification email but being still logged in, I couldn't verify.
+[Logout](http://localhost:8080/auth/realms/master/protocol/openid-connect/logout) if this happens.

+    > Email address can be used to login after this change.

 The local Keycloak server should now be set up to send e-mails to MailDev.
 To check that it’s working:

 1. Click on the “Back to Security Admin Console” link